4 Signs of Frozen Pipes- What to Watch For

 You need to call your insurance agent to determine the specific details of your policy.
 Some policies have specific requirements you must follow in order to be covered, such as maintaining the heat at a certain temperature in your home or shutting off the water supply during absence from your home to prevent a potential flooding issue.
 An insurance company wants to see that you took reasonable measures to prevent a problem from occurring.

-Even if your policy does cover damage caused by a burst water pipe, most policies do not cover the cost of replacing the actual section of damaged pipe.
+Some policies may cover the pipe repair but not the flood damage that it may have caused to your carpets or possessions.
+Others may cover the reverse circumstances: Even if your policy does cover damage caused by a burst water pipe, most policies do not cover the cost of replacing the actual section of damaged pipe.
 Therefore, you will still have to come out of pocket to fix the pipe yourself or hire someone to do so.
 Insurance may cover the cost of repairing the wall around the damaged pipe.